CS

 Both the Mercedes-Benz Sprinter and Ford Transit Custom hold a 5-star ANCAP safety rating.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 6 in the Mercedes-Benz Sprinter and 4 in the Ford Transit Custom.

 Feature Showdown

-The Mercedes-Benz Sprinter features a 9-inch touchscreen, while the Ford Transit Custom gets a 8-inch display.
+The Mercedes-Benz Sprinter features a 9-inch touchscreen, while the Ford Transit Custom gets a 13-inch display and 12-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain